 How to stop snoring, such as:

-- Work and rest regularly, develop good sleeping habits, go to bed early and get up early.
+- Develop good sleeping habits.
+Work and rest regularly, go to bed early and get up early.

-This has to be considered, whether it is suffering from sleep apnea.
-Therefore if you find abnormal snoring, such as strong, irregular snoring.
-You need to see the doctor as soon as possible.
+However, if the above methods are not effective, or the usual snoring sound is not light, but a strong, irregular one, you need to consider whether you’re suffering from sleep apnea.
+Therefore, if you find abnormal snoring, such as strong, irregular snoring, you need to see the doctor as soon as possible.

 You may also like:

 Are You Stressed? | 3-Minute Stress Test

 8 Relaxing Sounds to Help You Sleep Better and Relieve Stress